21 new COVID-19 cases in Albania

 Related Articles

-TIRANA, May 26 - Twenty-one new coronavirus cases were also confirmed in the last 24 hours, bringing the total number of infected patients to 1050 in Albania.
-The majority of the new cases were identified in Tirana and the Ministry of Health reports that the outbreak is at the Mother Theresa Hospital after a nurse infected nine of the medical personnel and four patients.
+TIRANA, June 2 - Twenty-one new coronavirus cases were confirmed in the last 24 hours, bringing the total number of infected patients to 1164 in Albania.
+A total of 14 new cases were identified in Tirana, three in Kruja, one in Durres, one in Shkodra, one in Kamza and one in Mallakaster.

-So far, tests have been conducted on more than 14,500 people.
-A total of 25 patients are being treated at the Infectious Diseases Hospital, three of whom are in intensive care.
+So far, tests have been conducted on more than 16,500 people.
+A total of 27 patients are being treated at the Infectious Diseases Hospital, four of whom are in intensive care.

 The death toll remains at 33 victims.